Su-Schrieffer-Heeger model driven by sequences of two unitaries: periodic, quasiperiodic, aperiodic, and random protocols: Su-Schrieffer-Heeger Model

 For Thue-Morse driving, we can understand the stability of the $LE$ up to quite large values of $n$ (see Fig.~\ref{fig15}) using ideas similar to those presented in Sec.~\ref{sec4d} for Fibonacci driving.
 For $\ep T \ll 1$, we can ignore the contribution of the commutator $[H_1,H_2]$ and obtain an expression for the operator $U$ after a large number of drives similar to Eq.~\eqref{bch3}.
 For Thue-Morse driving, we find that \beq U ~=~ e^{- (i/2) [H_1 + H_2] n T} \eeq when $n$ is large, since $U_1$ and $U_2$ appear an equal number of times on the average.
 Since the overlaps between the end modes of $H_1$, $H_2$ and $(H_1+H_2)/2$ are all close to 1 if $\ep$ is small, the $LE$ will also stay close to 1 for quite large values of $n$.
 However, if $n$ is extremely large, commutators of different orders will begin to contribute significantly even if $\ep T \ll 1$, and the $LE$ will deviate from 1 as we see in Fig.~\ref{fig16}.
+This can again be understood by arguments similar to those presented around Eq.~\eqref{bch4}.
+Namely, if $n$ is extremely large or if $\ep T$ is not very small, the commutators appearing in Eq.~\eqref{bch} become important.
+For a long Thue-Morse sequence of $U_1$'s and $U_2$'s, it can be shown that including all the first-order commutators modifies Eq.~\eqref{bch5} to \beq U ~=~ e^{-i \{ (H_1 + H_2)/2 - \frac{i}{2} [H_1, H_2] T \delta (n)\} nT}, \eeq where $\delta (n)$ fluctuates rapidly with $n$ but always remains within the range $[-0.5,0.5]$.
+The presence of $[H_1, H_2] T$ means that the fluctuating term is about $\ep T$ times the first two terms, $(H_1 + H_2)/2$, and is therefore negligible if $\ep T$ is very small.
+But if $\ep T$ is not so small, the fluctuations become significant and lead to a rapid decrease in the value of the $LE$.